 |•||Precision pellets provide for a less labor-intensive, easier way to singulate carrot seed.
 Pelleting renders the seed more uniform in shape, weight, and size, allowing seeds to be planted with precision at correct distances and depths.
 Less seed goes to waste, and less labor is required to thin the plantings.|

-A range of methods and tools can be used to weed and cultivate your carrot beds; flame-weeding, cultivator tractor attachments, wheel-hoes, and various long- and short-handled weeders and cultivators all have their effective applications.
+A range of methods and tools can be used to weed and cultivate your carrot beds: flame-weeding, cultivator tractor attachments, wheel-hoes, and various long- and short-handled weeders and cultivators.
+They all have their effective applications.

-Carrots do require that a more precise science be applied to the timing of weeding efforts.
-To minimize labor and maximize results, weeding and cultivating the carrot planting should take place several times — at least 3, and preferably 4 times — during the growing season as follows:
+To be most successful, carrots do require that a precise approach be taken to timing your weeding efforts.
+To minimize labor and maximize results, weeding and cultivating the carrot planting should take place several times — at least 3, and preferably 4 times — during the growing season.
+Time your weeding efforts as follows:

 PRE-EMERGENCE CARROT-WEEDING SCHEDULE

 - Before planting your carrots, weeding or tilling in the weeds several times is ideal.

 - We also recommend flame-weeding just before seeding, or just before the carrot seeds germinate.